Date: Two-day workshop on Thursdays 20 and 27 May, 2021

 Location: The Goodman Building, Adelaide Botanic Garden.
 Entrance via Hackney Rd.

-Permaculture can be defined as a design system for sustainable living.
+Permaculture can be described as a design system for sustainable living.

-In this two day intensive course you'll be introduced to the underlying ethics, domains and principles that govern this design philosophy which will help you develop your own low-waste urban lifestyle.
+In this two day intensive course you'll be introduced to the underlying ethics, domains and principles that govern this design philosophy.
+It will help you develop your own low-waste urban lifestyle.

 Permaculture practice and thinking can provide you with a strong ‘recipe’ of checks and balances to guide you through various aspects of living sustainably, from urban food production to using our built environments sustainably.